What is a machine learning data catalog (MLDC)?

 Challenges with traditional data catalogs

-Maintaining traditional data catalogs is excruciating because organizations:
+Maintaining traditional data catalogs is excruciating because

 - Generate petabytes of data every day